cryptometrics/cql/coinbase/README.md

 	time.Sleep(5 * time.Seconds)

 	// then close the ticker channel, this will unsubscribe from the websocket
-	// and close the underlying channel that the messages read to.. ticker.Close()
+	// and close the underlying channel that the messages read to. ticker.Close()
 ```